-Derwent College was built in December 1963 to July 1965 as part of the first phase of new buildings of the University of York Development Plan, which also included Langwith College and the chemistry department.
+The former Langwith College was built in December 1963 to July 1965 as part of the first phase of new buildings of the University of York Development Plan, which also included Derwent College and the chemistry department.
 The exceptionally-detailed development plan was heralded as the beginning of contemporary university planning in Britain (Dober 1966, 48).
 At its simplest, the aim was to provide for the social and psychological well-being of the students by generating a sense of community.
-This was embodied at Derwent by combining teaching and social facilities as well as residential accommodation in a single college for 400 people. including 300 undergraduates, of whom about 200 were provided with study bedrooms.
+This was embodied at Langwith by combining teaching and social facilities as well as residential accommodation in a single college for 400 people, including 300 undergraduates, of whom about 200 were provided with study bedrooms.
 The plan enabled the college to instantly function as a university, whilst making it easy to expand year on year by adding further colleges on the same principles.
 Integral to it was the use of the CLASP system.
 In the early 1960s it seemed to fulfil the ideal of an economical, flexible system of building that was as efficient as building a car or airplane; the modernists' ideal since Le Corbusier first wrote of it in Vers Une Architecture in 1923.
-More widely, it was deemed as the means of producing a good quality, standardised welfare state architecture, which could be rapidly constructed and rolled out to serve all those that needed it.
+More widely, it was deemed as the means of producing a good quality, standardised welfare state architecture without frills or pretences, which could be rapidly constructed and rolled out to serve all those that needed it.
 CLASP went through several versions, with Marks 1 and 2 being the prototypes.
-A lighter frame was introduced in 1961 but was then quickly modified with better windows as Mark 3B, adopted at Derwent and Langwith Colleges.
+A lighter frame was introduced in 1961 but was then quickly modified with better windows as Mark 3B, adopted at Langwith and Derwent Colleges.
 The university architects worked in association with the CLASP Development Team co-ordinated by the architect David Parkes during the design and building work.
 The system ensured the buildings were built both to cost and time; a major problem at other new universities.
 A distinctive oriel window and pyramidal roof lights were developed specifically for the university, and a grey Trent River Gravel exposed aggregate finish was chosen.
 Additional flourishes were given by the use of sculptural reliefs designed by the artist Fred Millett.
 The overall result was deemed a success in the architectural press, though limited insulation from sound caused some subsequent issues in the light structures.

-Derwent College continues in use in 2018, although it has been combined with the former Langwith College into a single college.
-Several of the study bedrooms are now in use as offices, and the café bar, dining hall and several of the teaching rooms, including a lecture theatre, have been refurbished within the last few years.
+The former Langwith College continues in use in 2018, although it has been combined with Derwent College into a single college under that name.
+Several of the former study bedrooms are now in use as offices, the foyer has been converted into a café and bar, the kitchen partly into an audio-visual centre, along with some other changes in use (see below).